-Following a review of the scheme, the Partnership has concluded that as per the definitions of accounting standards, control of the scheme is held by John Lewis Partnership plc and accordingly the scheme is now consolidated within the Partnership's consolidated financial statements.
-As a result, the Partnership now shows amounts owed directly to Partners rather than the Partnership's liability to the scheme.
-Necessarily, these amounts owed are presented as current and non-current dependent on the withdrawal profile of the SIP shares.
-This has resulted in a reclassification of Non-current borrowings amounting to £68.6m to Current borrowings as at 27 January 2018, impacting the Balance sheet, Statement of cash flow and related notes to the accounts.
-There is no impact on the Income statement, Net assets, Cash generated from operations after Partnership Bonus or Net debt.
+Following a review of the scheme, John Lewis Partnership plc has concluded that control of the scheme is held by John Lewis Partnership plc and accordingly the scheme is now consolidated within the Partnership's consolidated financial statements.
+This has resulted in a reclassification of the receivable held by the Company in respect of the loan made to the BonusSave scheme for unallocated shares from Other receivables to an Intercompany receivable from the BonusSave scheme.
+This is reflected in both the Company and the Group's consolidated accounts.
+The BonusSave scheme does not form part of the Group's consolidated financial statements.
+There is no impact on the Income statement, Cash generated from operations after Partnership Bonus or Net debt.